leoll2/MBZIRC2020/README.md

 > **Tip**: if you clone the repository by https, then for pushing/pulling you will be prompted to insert github username and pass every single time; to avoid this, you may use SSH to clone the repository (`git@github.com:leoll2/MBZIRC2020.git`), and add the ssh key to your local pc and github account.
 Obviously, you can always copy the repo via https and add the ssh remote later.|

-Create links to Ardupilot and gazebo models folders (not strictly necessary, but handy):
+Create links to Ardupilot and gazebo models folders (not strictly necessary, but handy), usually the path will be something like /home/your_username/ardupilot:
 ```
 ln -s <path/to/ardupilot> src/ardupilot
 ln -s <path/to/gazebo/models> src/gazebo_models